 SOR funds may be used to provide training, to obtain calling calls in order for providers to render approved telephonic and telehealth services to SOR enrolled individuals.
-The purchase of telephones is not allowed.
+Providers may purchase telephones for the purposes of collecting GPRA data, however the purchase of phones to provide to individuals being served is not allowed.
 Funds can also be used to assist SOR funded providers with hiring additional staff to provide services within the scope of SOR initiatives.

-Can BHA coordinate a call about the potentially growing homeless population?
+UPDATED Can BHA coordinate a call about the potentially growing homeless population?